xavierroy/4000weeks/index.markdown

 suppress_age: false
 ---

-Hi, I'm [Gina](https://ginatrapani.org).
+👋 Hi, I'm [Gina](https://ginatrapani.org).
 This is a map of my life, where each week I've been alive is a little box.

-Each box's border color represents where I was based, the fill color what I was doing.
-Tap a box to find out more about that week.
+Hover over or tap a box to find out more about that week.

-Concept by [Wait But Why](https://waitbutwhy.com/2014/05/life-weeks.html), code copied from [Buster Benson](https://busterbenson.com/life-in-weeks), modified by [Gina Trapani](https://ginatrapani.org).
-To make one of your own, I recommend [weeksofyour.life](https://www.weeksofyour.life/).
+🧠 Based on [Life in Weeks by Wait But Why](https://waitbutwhy.com/2014/05/life-weeks.html).
+Code adapted from [Buster Benson](https://busterbenson.com/life-in-weeks) by [Gina Trapani](https://ginatrapani.org) available on [GitHub](https://github.com/ginatrapani/life-in-weeks).

-Note: This life and this map are a work in progress.
+📌 Note: This life and this map are a work in progress.
 I'll update it as I go.

+---